Multi-Volt/GG-PrintableMagnets/readme.md

 ![](https://github.com/Multi-Volt/GG-PrintableMagnets/blob/MeshMaker/demo_crosssection.png)

-*Note: This demo showcases a multi-material print prepared with MeshMaker.
-Featured is a pink PETG outer shell and a blue PLA inner shell. *
+***Note**: This demo showcases a multi-material print prepared with MeshMaker.
+Featured is a pink PETG outer shell and a blue PLA inner shell.*

 ---

 ### Requirements